JOHN P. PRYOR, CAPT, USA

 John Porter Pryor, "Jack," from Texas, is listed as "Unaccounted For."

-John was lost on October 15, 1918 when he died of influenza while on the Western Front.
+John was lost on October 15, 1918 when he died of his wounds sustained while fighting on the Western Front in France.

 He is buried in Arlington National Cemetery.
 His name is included on the killed in action panel in the front of Memorial Hall.